ncosgray/region_settings/README.md

 # region_settings

-Flutter plugin to get device region settings.
+A Flutter plugin to get device region settings such as measurement system and temperature units.

 ## Platform Support